maxkreja/berrymon/docs/_sources/setup.rst.txt

 in the same order as they are described here.
 Of you don't want to use an LCD, skip the related steps.

-For this guide I assume that you are running one of the latest versions of the `Raspbian OS <https://www.raspberrypi.org/downloads/raspbian/>`_.
+The latest version of `Raspbian OS <https://www.raspberrypi.org/downloads/raspbian/>`_ is required for setting up Berrymon.

 1. :ref:`system-deps`
 2. :ref:`lcd-conn-setup`